 The AARP MedicareRx Saver Plus plan we sampled in Miami requires beneficiaries to meet a $435 deductible before coverage kicks in at any drug tier.
 Once again, your drug costs will be lower if you stick with preferred networks for retail and mail-order prescriptions.

 Copayments for Tier 1 and 2 drugs are slightly higher than United Healthcare’s AARP MedicareRx Walgreens plan.
 Coinsurance for Tiers 3 through 5, however, is comparable.
 This plan could be the right choice for people who take mostly drugs in Tiers 3 through 5 and expect to pay more than $435 annually.

 The AARP MedicareRx Preferred plan we sampled in New York comes with a $0 deductible, but it may have a higher premium than other United Healthcare prescription drug plans.

 The standout feature of this plan is that using the preferred mail order pharmacy secures $0 Tier 1 and Tier 2 copayments for a 90-day supply.
-That’s cheaper than if you walked into a preferred retail pharmacy, which would charge you $5 for a 30-day supply under this plan.
+That’s cheaper than if you walked into a preferred retail pharmacy, which would charge you $5 or $10 for a 30-day supply of Tier 1 or Tier 2 drugs, respectively, under this plan.